 The physics department is happy to offer tours for interested members of the community during the spring, summer and fall months.
 Objects you can expect to see, depending on the time of year, include the moon, planets like Venus, Jupiter (and its moons) and Saturn (its rings and its moons) in addition to Messier objects and common stars.
 If you are interested in a tour of the observatory - which includes a brief astronomy lecture prior to heading up to the observatory - or have any questions, please contact firstname.lastname@example.org .
 A tour guide would be happy to answer any questions you may have.

-The telescope is not operational and being repaired.
+The telescope is not operational and repair attempts have been unsuccessful.
+In addition, the MacNaughton Building will be under major construction during the late spring and summer of 2020.
 Unfortunately, we will not be able to offer any tours at this time.
-Please check back after September 2019.
+Please check back after September 30, 2020

 University of Guelph, MacNaughton Building, 7th Floor (rooftop).